compute-io/find/README.md

 Finds `array` elements which satisfy a test condition.
 The function accepts two options: `k` and `returns`:

-* 	`k` both limits the number of elements returned and the direction in which to search.
+* 	`k`: both limits the number of elements returned and the direction in which to search.
 If set to a negative `integer`, the function searches from the last element to the first element.

-* 	`returns` specifies the type of result to return and may be one of two options: `indices` and `values`. `indices` indicates to return the element indices of those elements satisfying the search condition, and `values` indicates to return the element values of those elements satisfying the search condition.
+* 	`returns`: specifies the type of result to return and may be one of two options: `indices` and `values`.
+	- 	`indices`: indicates to return the element indices of those elements satisfying the search condition
+	- 	`values`: indicates to return the element values of those elements satisfying the search condition.

+The provided `callback` is provided three arguments:
+*	`element`: the current `array` element
+*	`index`: the current `array` element's index
+*	`array`: the `array` to which the `element` belongs

 By default, `k` is the length of the input `array` and `returns` is set to `indices`.